-For the last four years, Brian has worked alongside jazz legend and Grammy lifetime achievement award recipient, Barry Harris, preparing and conducting Dr. Harris’ mass choral works for combined children’s choirs—culminating in performances at Koerner Hall and The Toronto Centre For the Arts—that featured Dr. Harris, various high school choirs and legendary Charles Mingus alumnus, saxophonist Charles McPherson.
+From 2008-13, Brian worked alongside jazz legend and Grammy lifetime achievement award recipient, Barry Harris, preparing and conducting Dr. Harris’ mass choral works for combined Toronto District School Board children’s choirs.
+The annual concert held at Koerner Hall or The Toronto Centre for the Arts featured Dr. Harris, various school choirs and legendary Charles Mingus alumnus, saxophonist Charles McPherson.
 The project, We Are One, spearheaded by jazz educator/pianist Howard Rees, is dedicated to continuing to bring jazz music into economically disadvantaged areas of Toronto.

 Brian also regularly tours with internationally beloved storyteller, Dan Yashinsky, and they have received critical acclaim for their collaborative work, Talking You In (story by Dan, music by Brian).
 Talking You In is a 40-minute piece interweaving prose, poetry, instrumental and vocal music, which tells the story of a family journey through the harrowing realm of a neonatal intensive care unit.
 It shows how storytelling can provide an essential link to our humanity in the medical environments that both save and silence us in modern life.